AdobeDocs/workfront.en/help/classic/manage-work/tasks/use-prdcssrs/create-predecessors-on-task-list.md

 * In the task list in the Predecessors column.
 * In the Gantt chart
-* In the Predecessors tabof a dependent task
+* In the Predecessors tab of a dependent task

 For more information, see [Overview of task predecessors](../../../manage-work/tasks/use-prdcssrs/predecessors-overview.md).